VictorHeDev/google-books-cli/README.md

 3. Install the dependencies by running `npm install` or `npm i`
 4. Run the application by typing `node .` when you are located in the root directory
    1. If you would like to use it anywhere, you can globally install it: `sudo npm install -g .` and then run `books`
+   2. If you would like to run the testing suite, run `npm test`

 ### 💾 Dependencies Used 💾